stevefaulkner/html/README.md

 ---

     $ cd html
-    $ make html    # or 'make 2dcontext' for the Canvas spec, or 'make all' for both
+    $ make html    # or 'make 2dcontext' for the Canvas spec, 'make srcset for the srcset spec, or 'make all' for all

 If successful, the single page version of the spec can be found at `output/html/single-page.html`, and the multipage version at